SuperOfficeDocs/crmscript/docs/api-reference/classes/NSSelectionAgent/GetSelectionShadowMembersArchiveRows.md

 Get the list of members in this selection's shadow (i.e. the list of contacts + persons referenced in the main selection).

-**Parameters:**
+## Parameters

- - **selectionId** The selectionId we want selection members for.
+* **selectionId** The selectionId we want selection members for.
- - **select** (optional) Comma separated Column names to include in result.
+* **select** (optional) Comma separated Column names to include in result.
 List of columns varies depending on the selection's TargetTable. e.g. 'name', 'firstname,name', 'startTime,firstname,name'

 **Returns:** NSArchiveListItem[]